 Glass Gem Popcorn

-Glass Gem Popcorn was selected by the late Charles Barnes, a Cherokee corn grower from Oklahoma.
+Glass Gem Popcorn was selected by the late Carl Barnes, a Cherokee corn grower from Oklahoma.
 He crossed many traditional varieties, saving seeds from the most vivid to create this highly diverse, breath-taking variety.
 Glass Gem can be ground for cornmeal or popped.